CarlosFdez04/DAT250/Assignment_5/dat250-expass3.md

 ### Advantages of Map-Reduce
 Map-Reduce provides an efficient way to handle and aggregate vast amounts of data by breaking down complex tasks into smaller, manageable operations.
 It enhances MongoDB’s ability to perform large-scale data analysis in a much more effective manner compared to executing individual queries.

-### Remaining Issues
-There are no outstanding issues regarding this task.
-All operations were performed successfully without encountering any errors.